 GERD symptoms include:

-- A sensation that there’s a lump in your throat
+- Sense of a lump in the throat

 Take note that when you feel chronic pain in your chest and abdomen, shortness of breath, as well as tightness and cramping in your arms, jaw, and back, then you may be suffering from a heart attack.
 This condition is a medical emergency that requires prompt intervention.